-The applications in this software package include programs for generating and installing DICOM grayscale look up tables (LUTs), a program to display a grayscale quality control test pattern, and features to perform QC evaluations of calibrated monitors.
+The applications in this software package include programs for generating and installing DICOM grayscale look up tables (LUTs), a program to display a grayscale quality control test patterns, and features to perform QC evaluations of calibrated displays.
 The present package release supports Microsoft Windows XP (32 bit), Windows 7 (32 and 64 bit), and Windows 10.

-For monitor calibration, look up tables (LUTs) intended for the make and model of monitors used on your workstation need to be specified.
-The package distribution includes a LUT-Library with generic LUTs for various monitor models.
+For display calibration, look up tables (LUTs) intended for the make and model of displays used on your workstation need to be specified.
+The package distribution includes a LUT-Library with generic LUTs for various display models.
 This library is commonly searched to retrieve the required LUT.
-For monitor models that are not in the library, a gray palette needs to be obtained using one of the supported photometers.
+For display models that are not in the library, a gray palette needs to be obtained using a supported photometer.
 A LUT is then generated from the measured palette and a configuration file is edited.

-For QC measures, the essential tools are distributed in a folder that does not require installation on a workstation.
-Typically this folder will be accessed from a USB memory device where a menu application is executed to select the desired application.
+For QC measures, the essential tools are distributed in a folder that does not require installation.
+Typically this folder will be accessed from a USB memory device or network storage where a menu application is executed to select the desired application.

 Package Release 5D now provides support for installation and use on Microsoft Windows 10 operating systems.
 The location of the LUT-Library and configuration files that need to be edited has been changed to the C:/Users/Public folder to conform with the current Microsoft policy regarding files installed in the Program Files folder.

-The X-Rite iOne Display Pro as been added to the photometer list.
-This modestly priced photometer is the currently recommended device for use with pacsDisplay programs.
+The X-Rite iOne Display Pro is now the recommended device for use with pacsDisplay programs.
 For this meter, color coordinates are now routinely obtained for all luminance measures.
-A meter application has been added that reports both illuminance and luminance as well as color coordinates.
-The meter application allows measurement of ambient illumination and ambient luminance.
-For quick QC validation of gray scale calibration, the white point color coordinates are now measure and gray tracking is reported.
+The i1meter application has been added to reports both illuminance and luminance as well as color coordinates.
+The meter application allows measurement of both illuminance and luminance.
+For quick QC validation of gray scale calibration with lumResponse, the white point color coordinates are now measured and gray tracking is reported along with GSDF conformance.